vancouvercommunitynetwork/user_data_migration/README.md

 - checkingFileExitance will check if the user_file and password\_file exist (both change able in the script)
 - createUser will create users in a batch then change the password in a batch as well
 - deleteFiles will delete both user_file and password\_file within the directory (if it exist then it's deletable)
+### rsyncing_stuff.sh
+#### Info
+- Will copy the user info file, user password file and user creation script to another server
+- then it will execute the creation script remotely
+- Afterwards it will copy the home folder of each user to the new server